|

 LepIntercept are polyphagous and cannot be diagnosed using only host.
 Consult the fact sheets for a discussion of potential hosts and origins in all cases.
 The complete character matrix for

+the interactive key is available below as a PDF.
 The identifier is successful when he or she has scored as many characters states as possible and one or more entities remain.
 In most instances, information in the key is not

 sufficient to separate closely related species (such as H. armigera from H. zea).
 The identifier should consult the fact sheets for any remaining entities